 FeedSafeNZ audits are carried out annually by AsureQuality, a company that provides food safety and bio-security services worldwide.

 Only FeedSafeNZ accredited manufacturers may use the FeedSafeNZ logo on their packaging.
-The FeedSafeNZ mark assures farmers and animal owners that the feed they buy is made to the highest possible standard.
+The FeedSafeNZ mark assures farmers and animal owners that the animal feed they buy is made to the highest possible standard.

 NZFMA Code of Good Manufacturing Practice